johnnyb1694/data-analysis/1. Technical write-ups/Emerging trends in reporting/emerging-trends-analysis.md

     ## $ section             <chr> "U.S.", "Arts", "Movies", "Opinion", "Fashio…
     ## $ word_count          <dbl> 1015, 1015, 2076, 1145, 1958, 1422, 1220, 13…

 As you can see, we have a total of 28,535 observations split across 7 different variables, spanning the period from 1 January 2020 to 30 April 2020.
-I am in the process of compiling a small package to allow other users to critique and leverage the aforementioned personal script that I created to extract this data for their own purposes.

 Data pre-processing
 -------------------